-Firefox had been my preferred browser earlier, and even now I keep on balancing between Chrome and Firefox.
-That said be it any browser one is expected to run into peculiar problems, and when this happens, troubleshooting is pretty tough.
-We need to understand that every browser has its own set of protocols and authentication checks that it applies to all the websites.
-However, when something goes wrong, it leads to errors.
+Firefox is my preferred browser.
+That said, with any browser, one is likely to encounter peculiar problems, and when this happens, troubleshooting is pretty tough.
+We need to understand that every browser has its own set of protocols and authentication checks that it applies to all websites.
+However, when something goes wrong, errors occur.
 “Your Connection is not secure” is one such error that will stop you from accessing the sites.

 Your connection is not secure – Firefox

-Usually, the URL begins with “https://” and the certificate provided by the website provides sufficient evidence that the encryption is strong enough.
-But this error usually crops up when the certificate validation is not completed, and the encryption is not strong enough.
-It can also occur if any of the assets like fonts, images, etc. that are being used by the website are from a third-party source that starts with HTTP.
+Usually, the URL begins with “https://,” and the website’s certificate provides sufficient evidence that the encryption is strong enough.
+But this error usually occurs when certificate validation is incomplete, and the encryption is not strong enough.
+It can also occur if any assets, such as fonts or images, used by the website are from a third-party source that starts with HTTP.

 The best thing would be to hit “Go Back” button and try to contact the site owner.
-However, you can always override the warning and access the website, but it is then that you should understand the consequences of using a vulnerable communication channel.
+However, you can always override the warning and access the website, but at that point you should understand the consequences of using a vulnerable communication channel.
 If you intend to make some purchases its highly recommended not to use the website until the warning goes off.

 Your Connection is not secure is one of the common problems on Firefox & in order to troubleshoot, we need to understand the type of connection errors like The certificate is only valid for site, SEC_ERROR_UNKNOWN_ISSUER, Corrupted certificate store, SEC_Error_Expired_Certificate, etc.